grantzeng/leetcode/README.md

 ### Notes on trees
 There's many standard tree algorithms, just go learn them.

+Idea is that you can save work if you do some operation while you do your tree traversal simultaneously (c.f. invert a binary tree, find diameter of a tree etc.)

 ### Week 11 - Graphs & Matrices - BFS & DFS